 My wife Deidre is at best an indifferent striker of the golf ball.
 I find a driving range visit more relaxing than the most nuanced massage.
 We both appreciate coastal vistas and find them infinitely enhanced if they’re enjoyed while our children are safe at home with a friend.
 With our priorities thus clearly established — Oregon Coast, here we come!

 Since the explosion of Bandon Dunes onto the international golf scene in 1998, the Oregon Coast is no longer a secret to serious linksters.
-But Bandon is not the end-all; you can combine fine golf with first rate spa services at Salishan Spa & Golf Resort, just two hours and change from Portland in Gleneden Beach.
+But Bandon is not the end-all; you can combine fine golf with first rate spa services at Salishan Coastal Lodge, just two hours and change from Portland in Gleneden Beach.
 After dropping our daughters at school, we ambled down Highway 18 to the Coast and were sitting in The Grill at the Salishan Clubhouse enjoying a couple of burgers before the lunch time rush.
 After checking in, I left Deidre to unwind while I hustled to the first tee.

 The 18-hole layout at Salishan has two distinct personalities.
 The front nine is a parkland layout winding up and down through old-growth Douglas fir while the back nine marches toward the sea on links-like land.
 The original 1965 design was revamped in 2004 by PGA Tour veteran Peter Jacobsen of Jacobsen Hardy Golf Course Design, primarily to improve drainage and enhance the playability of the greens.
 Despite recent rains, Salishan played like a course east of the Cascades, which is to say dry and firm.
 Two holes on the back nine were reimagined by Jacobsen, and they are Salishan highlights.
 The short par-5 10th hole begins on an elevated tee where a double-dogleg unfolds to a green that’s framed by Siletz Bay.
 The par-3 15th hole tees off from high on a bluff of dunes with vistas extending north over the Pacific Ocean.